Skip to main content

 The summary tab shows either one or two diagrams depending on whether the table was filtered.
 The data filling diagram shows the filling of this column.
 The other diagram is only visible for Numeric columns.
 It shows the number of positive, negative and "0" records in this column.

-Below the diagram part you find three blocks of information: Ordering, Length, Frequency
+Below the diagram part you find three blocks of information: Ordering, Length and Frequency.

 For all three blocks you can see the most extreme results.
 The other tabs elaborate upon these results.